tiredofit/tiredofit/README.md

 If my open source projects are useful for your product/company you can also [sponsor](https://github.com/sponsors/tiredofit) my work on them.

 My website [https://www.tiredofit.ca](https://www.tiredofit.ca) has more details.

+I have been releasing my work under the [Nfrastack](https://nfrastack.com) organization as of late, you can find repositories that previously were under my namespace under it's [own organization](https://github.com/nfrastack/).